pjasinski990/SISYPHUS-frontend/README.md

 - Existential crisis management (results may vary)

 ## Running the App
-If you're undeterred by the name and still want to try it out:
+If you feel undeterred by the name and still want to try it out:

 ### Prerequisites